ryanhamilton/questdb.io/src/pages/glossary/time-series-database.md

 A time-series database (TSDB) is a database designed to efficiently store and process time-series data.

-Time series data is a set of data points associated with a timestamp, typically collected and recorded in chronological order.
+Time-series data is a set of data points associated with a timestamp, typically collected and recorded in chronological order.
 Examples include financial market data, sensor readings, and application or infrastructure metrics.

-Due to the continuous nature of time series data, traditional relational databases are not optimized to store and query them.
+Due to the continuous nature of time-series data, traditional relational databases are not optimized to store and query them.
 On the other hand, time-series databases are purpose-built to handle the unique characteristics of time-series data, allowing for fast ingestion and analysis.

-## What makes time series data different?
+## What makes time-series data different?

-Time series data is different from other types of data due to its temporal nature.
+Time-series data is different from other types of data due to its temporal nature.
 It is marked by the following characteristics:

 - The order of the data is important.
 It captures temporal information such as